SpacePlushy/frank-portfolio/docs/THREE_WAY_PORTFOLIO_SETUP.md

 The landing page features a portfolio selection component with:
 - Two prominent cards showcasing each specialization
-- Visual distinction with color-coded themes (blue for SWE, green for CSR)
+- Visual distinction with color-coded themes (blue for Software Engineering, green for Customer Service Representative)
 - Key metrics and achievements highlighted
 - Direct links to the specialized portfolios
 - Responsive design that works on all devices